phpminds/website/README.md

 ![](https://cdn.rawgit.com/phpminds/website/develop/public/imgs/phpminds.svg)

-This is a new PHP User Group which in Nottingham.
+This is a new PHP User Group which is in Nottingham.

 Our aim is to bring the PHP community together to collaborate, network and share knowledge in a friendly and professional environment.